Eugieno/Console-Finances/README.md

 ![Average of changes](./assets/images/Average%20of%20changes.JPG)
 The dateAndChange is an empty array at the beginning of the loop.
 A for loop was used to iterate through the finances array to calculate changes in profit or Losses value - which is the algebraic difference between consecutive P/L values within the array (see Line 108).
 In Line 109, each calculated change is appended onto the dateAndChange array together with the date corresponding to the current month.

 Another for loop was created (Line 114-117) to search through the new dateAndChange array and sum up the Change values.
-The sum obtained is then divided by the total months to obtain the average of changes value required.
+The sum obtained is then divided by the total months to obtain the average of changes value required (see Line 119).

-### 4. Greatest Increase and decrease
+### 4. Greatest Increase and decrease in P/L over the entire period
 ![Greatest increase and decrease in profit and losses](./assets/images/Greatest%20increase%20and%20decrease%20in%20profit%20and%20losses.JPG)

 Variables max, min, maxmonth and minmonth were initialised as the first (corresponding) elements within the array; then, for loop was used to search the array and update these variables based on the given conditions in Line 129 and 134.